 I came up with ‘Poker’, solid lead, punk anti-jewellery, as a contemptuous reaction to the gold ingot-wearing, disco-poncy rich kids seen posing around the town’s fashionable areas.

-This was now 1977, and the beginnings of what imminently became Alchemy.
+This was now 1977, and the beginnings of what eventually became Alchemy.
 We learned skills and very soon developed quality, pewter jewellery for the rock, biker, fantasy and goth scenes, and then quickly became official band merch producers for many of my favourite rock bands.

 In 2027 Alchemy England, a.k.a.
 Alchemy Gothic, will be celebrating its 50th Anniversary, and while I remain a working director there, I am semi-retired, living in Shropshire and spend my time having fun in my home workshop and following my own personal interests with OtherWayUp!